ministryofjustice/laa-fee-calculator/README.md

 ## Deployment

-Currently a commit to master will kickoff circle CI pipeline for deployment to available enviroments
+Currently a commit to main will kickoff circle CI pipeline for deployment to available enviroments

 * To check what is the status of the application pods: